TiagoSousaSilva/Project/README.md

 Lastly, the project involves establishing a site-to-site VPN.
 This secure communication channel enables encrypted data transmission and seamless connectivity between multiple locations within the network.

-Through the successful completion of these tasks, the "Cybersecurity" project aims to create a well-secured and efficiently configured network infrastructure within the AWS platform, demonstrating a comprehensive understanding of various network services and cybersecurity practices.
+Through the successful completion of these tasks, the "Server Ensemble" project aims to create a well-secured and efficiently configured network infrastructure within the AWS platform, demonstrating a comprehensive understanding of various network services and cybersecurity practices.